sb-archive/whats-for-lunch/README.md

 ## Extra Stuff:
 * The user interface can be as basic as you want it to be; it's an internally facing page so no need to spend a lot of time making it pretty.
+* Bonus points if you send us a link to your app, live on Heroku (https://devcenter.heroku.com/articles/getting-started-with-ruby#introduction)
-* You can code the app with a single user in mind, but bonus points if you write multi-user support in so that different people can rate restaurants.
+* You can code the app with a single user in mind, but even more bonus points if you write multi-user support in so that different people can rate restaurants.
   If you choose to do this please use the average rating for a restaurant when picking where we eat today.
 Fair is fair.

   *PLEASE* do not spend a lot of time with user authentication.
 All we care about is how you'd structure the model relationships.
-* More bonus points if you send us a link to your app, live on Heroku (https://devcenter.heroku.com/articles/getting-started-with-ruby#introduction)

 ## Evaluation:
 We will be checking your app for functionality, code readability, and presence of (but not necessarily quality of) tests.